azimuth-cloud/azimuth-config/docs/CAPI-mgmt/01-prerequisites.md

 ### Networking

-The Cluster API architecture relies on a CAPI management cluster in order to run the aforementioned Kubernetes operators which interact directly with the OpenStack APIs.
-The two requirements for this management cluster are:
+The Cluster API architecture relies on a CAPI management cluster in order to run Kubernetes operators which directly interact with the OpenStack APIs.

+This management cluster has two main requirements in order to operate:

-It must be capable of reaching the public OpenStack APIs.
+- Firstly, it must be capable of reaching the public OpenStack APIs.

-It must be reachable from the control plane nodes (either controllers or dedicated network hosts) on which the Magnum containers are running (so that the Magnum can reach the IP listed in the management cluster’s kubeconfig file).
+- Secondly, the management cluster must be reachable from the control plane nodes on which the Magnum containers are running.
+  - This is so that the Magnum containers may reach the management cluster’s IP listed in the `kubeconfig`.

 ### OpenStack project quotas